 Doug graduated from the University of Florida in 1995 and while working at the White House for 6 years, he simultaneously obtained a masters and a Law degree from Georgetown University by attending both programs in the evenings.

-Doug lives in New York City with his wife Lily and their two children, Max (3) and Sophie (1).
+Doug lives in New York City with his wife Lily and their three children, Max (4), Sophie (3) and Elle.